AngeloFrangione/libospl-deprecated/docs/reference/ospl_import_photo_in_album.md

 ## Behavior

-This function imports the picture, then add it to the specified album.
-If the album doesn't exists, the photo is still being imported, but an error is returned.
+This function imports the picture, then adds  it to the specified album.
+If the album doesn't exist, the photo will still be imported, and no error is returned.

 ## Changelog